RogueAngelfire/the_horseshoe_inn_v1/README.md

 I made a quick adjustment to bag html and made the commit noting this issue at the same time and evething was successful.

 07/12/20

 I lost a day due to my workspace of 3 months becoming corrupted.
 I notified gitpod and I am still waiting for a Response I believe it was to commiting work after my cache being cleared in the browser and logging me out of my programs.
 I have now had to set a branch up and reinstall migrations.
 The only positive I have taken from this is I now know what to do if this happens again.
+Sadly I lost all my rooms and menu items in my database however, I have been advised only add one or two items for testing purposes before adding to heroku database.

 # Data store integration

 # Deployment implementation

 # Deployment write-up

+# Stetch Goals

+* Ideally I would like better function to the booking calendar/date picker where if it is booked already it would be highlighted red and show green if availble.

+* Another feature that would be nice on the individual rooms have a carosel/slide show that shows different images of the rooms.

 # Media